Observations in TNG: "Identity Crisis"

 A better look at the device in HD.

 A scan of Leijten's torso with an insert featuring her thymus.
 In HD, the thymus noticeably moves in the shot.
-Also, the newly created scan of Leijten's torso now includes the outline of her heart.
+Also, the newly created scan of Leijten's torso now includes the outline of her heart and a reflection of the sickbay lights was added.

 The medical device seen in this shot previously appeared in "Shades of Gray".